Booby-Boobs/burnout-meter/README.md

 ## ⚠️ IMPORTANT: Permissions Required (macOS Only)

-**WARNING: Boobs Ticker requires special permissions to monitor your keystrokes and mouse activity.
+**WARNING: The Burnout Meter requires special permissions to monitor your keystrokes and mouse activity.
 Without these, the app won't track your input properly.**

 ### Required Permissions:
 - **Accessibility**: Allows the app to monitor mouse clicks and special keys (Tab, Enter, etc.).